abhijith365/eCOMMERCE-react-project/REDME2.md

 #next start file (npm start) in cmd

-#this project can add product to kart and remove from kart
+#This project can add product to cart and remove from cart

 #and login and logout using firebase authentication